ajapm/ajapm/README.md

-- 👋 Hi, I’m @ajapm and im a CSM studying for my PMP
+- 👋 Hi, I’m @ajapm and I'm a CSM studying for my PMP.
-- 👀 I’m interested in learning more about the SM role & Project Management
+- 👀 I’m interested in learning more about the SM role & Project Management.
-- 🌱 I’m currently learning all about Projects
+- 🌱 I’m currently learning all about Projects.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects.
+I'm currently thinking about how to develop a platform with assigning privileges based on personality traits.
-- 📫 How to reach me direct messages
+- 📫 How to reach me: direct messages
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love sky diving!